djipco/webmidi/website/api/classes/Note.md

 The `Note` class represents a single musical note such as `"D3"`, `"G#4"`, `"F-1"`, `"Gb7"`, etc.

-`Note` objects can be played back on a single channel by calling [OutputChannel.playNote()]{@link OutputChannel#playNote} or on multiple channels of the same output by calling [Output.playNote()]{@link Output#playNote}.

-The note has attack and release velocities set at 0.5 by default.
-These can be changed by passing in the appropriate option.
-It is also possible to set a system-wide default for attack and release velocities by using the `WebMidi.defaults` property.

-The note may have a duration.
-If it does, playback will be automatically stopped when the duration has elapsed by sending a **noteoff** event.
-By default, the duration is set to `Infinity`.
-In this case, it will never stop playing unless explicitly stopped by calling a method such as [OutputChannel.stopNote()]{@link OutputChannel#stopNote}, [Output.stopNote()]{@link Output#stopNote} or similar.

-The `Note` class represents a single musical note such as `"D3"`, `"G#4"`, `"F-1"`, `"Gb7"`, etc.

 `Note` objects can be played back on a single channel by calling [OutputChannel.playNote()](OutputChannel#playNote) or on multiple channels of the same output by calling [Output.playNote()](Output#playNote).